odejinmi/gapplus/README.md

 The `MaxGap` widget will try to fill the available space in a `Column` or a `Row` with the specified size.
 If the available space is lesser than the specified size, the `MaxGap` widget will only take the available space.

-It's useful when you want to have a gap that shrinks to avoid an overflow otherwise.
+It's useful when you want to have a gapplus that shrinks to avoid an overflow otherwise.

 ### Other parameters